w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

     captions will only make it harder for viewers to follow what is happening on-screen.
 5.  **Export a caption file**<br>
-    Export the captions in the target format.
+    Export the captions in the target format so they can be synchronized with the media, or provided as a transcript.
 See [caption formats and examples](formats.html) for more information.

 {::nomarkdown}